Successfully Navigating the Due Diligence Phase

 Handling due diligence as a seller

-We believe that methodical preparation is the best way of ensuring a successful sale and avoiding last-minute surprises that can kill a deal.
-As a seller, you should start preparing for the due diligence process as soon as you decide to put the company on the market.
-An intermediary or broker will also help you prepare a due diligence package for prospective buyers.
-Your ability to quickly provide documentation that supports and verifies information on your business will go a long way in building trust with a buyer, and can help ensure the transaction closes successfully.
+Methodical preparation is the best way to ensure a smooth and successful sale and avoid last-minute surprises.
+Start preparing for the due diligence process as soon as you decide to put the company on the market.
+Your investment banker will help you prepare a due diligence package for prospective buyers.
+Your ability to quickly provide additional documentation that supports and verifies information on your business will go a long way in building trust with a buyer, and can help ensure the transaction closes successfully.
 Conversely, if you’re unable to locate documents, or if you provide conflicting or inaccurate information, seeds of doubt can grow in the buyer’s mind.
-The buyer may then try to renegotiate the previously agreed price or walk away.

 Handling due diligence as a buyer

-Before starting the due diligence process, it’s critical to think through the information you need to verify.
+Before starting the due diligence process, think through the information you need to verify.
 In addition to ensuring that all business records and the seller’s representations are accurate and honest, your acquisition criteria and goals will also drive your approach to due diligence.
-For example, if you’re acquiring a company to merge into your existing operations and will shortly be moving inventory to your existing warehouse, you’ll want to verify the lease can be cancelled, while you probably don’t care about future warehouse rent increases.

 Thank you!
 Your submission has been received!